 Frequently Asked Questions

-Can [insert title here] be read as a standalone?
-These can be read without reading anything before or after: Easy, Sweet, and Brave (from the Contours of the Heart® series), Between the Lines and Good For You (from the Between the Lines series).
+Which of your novels can be read as standalone stories?
+Easy, Sweet, and Brave (from the Contours of the Heart® series), Between the Lines and Good For You (from the Between the Lines series).
 The others are supporting novels and are not meant to be read alone.
 (See my Books Page for series order.)
-Standalone stories do build on each other, so you're likely to "spoil" an earlier story by reading a later one first.
+Please note: Standalone stories do build on each other, so you're likely to "spoil" an earlier story by reading a later one first.
 If that doesn't bother you, however, feel free to mix it up!

 Is Breakable a sequel to Easy?
-No. Breakable is Lucas's story, a companion novel to Easy.
+Breakable is Lucas's story, a companion novel to Easy.
 It alternates between prequel and Easy-overlap from Lucas's point of view, for readers who requested a more in-depth look at Lucas's past as well as his perspective during the Easy story.

 I have a question about a particular story or a debate to settle about a character.
 Will you answer it?
 Probably, but shoot me a contact form message rather than asking on social media.
-I hate spoilers as a reader so I try to protect my readers from stumbling upon them as an author.
+I hate spoilers as a reader so I try to protect readers from stumbling upon them as an author.

 Will [insert title here] be released in my language?
 To date, Easy has been acquired for translation in twenty-five languages!
 Please check my Translations Page for links and additional translated books.
 If you want a particular book in your language, ask publishers for it!
 Authors want all of our books translated everywhere.
 Publishers listen to what readers (buyers) want.

 May I interview you?
 I've given lots of interviews, so new questions and/or topics are appreciated!
 Please include a link to your blog/website with your request, and the general topic of the interview (or the questions themselves).
 You may hear back from my publicist or from me directly.
 Depending on where I am in my current writing schedule, turnaround will vary, so please plan as much time as possible.